MrLightBulb/PrismaAccess-ADEM-AutoOnboarding/README.md

 This service account is required in order to create an access token to use the API infrastructure of your Prisma Acces Tenant

-Create a file into home directory `.prismaaccess/credentials.json` with the following structure:
+Create a file into the script directory `.prismaaccess/credentials.json` with the following structure:

 ```json
 {